Seventh son of a seventh son: Regional variations

+England

+In Lancashire and particularly in Blackburn there was, in the eighteenth and nineteenth centuries, a tradition of calling seventh sons of seventh sons (and seventh sons) 'Doctor' (forename) because of their supposed abilities as healers.

 Ireland

 The seventh son of a seventh son is gifted as a healer.
 The seventh son of a seventh son is part of a more general phenomenon known as the "cure" (sometimes also called the "charm").
+Belief in the efficacy of seventh son healers and other folklore related to healing persisted to the 20th century in parts of Ireland.